kurtextrem/plainbox/README.md

                 inClass: 'in',              // default; The class is added when the plainbox is visible
                 parent: $(document.body)    // default; Where the plainbox is appended to.
                 loadingURL: 'someGif',      // please don't hotlink; Use your own animation.
-                errorURL: ''                // if the image could not be loaded it displays the errorURL image.
+                errorURL: '',               // if the image could not be loaded it displays the errorURL image.
-            })
+                errorText: ''               // error text to display })
     })